miniblog/engine/doc/miniblog-vs-dsb.md

 - I prefer user-friendly URLs, so Miniblog requires URL-rewriting in the web server.
 Like PHP, URL-rewriting is ubiquitous in hosting environments, so no big deal there, either.

-- Miniblog is written in object-oriented PHP and is fully unit-tested.
+- Miniblog is written in object-oriented PHP and is unit-tested.
 It was designed to be basic, but robust and extensible.
 As time goes by, I will continue to prune and simplify the code, to keep things as basic as possible.